POLLINATOR HABITAT ENHANCEMENT

 - Sewing seed of native plants that are particularly valuable to pollinators, either as food or habitat.

 - Creation and maintenance of piles of woody debris to serve as nesting sites.

-- Maintenance of cleared, lightly disturbed top soil for ground nesting species.
+- Maintenance of small areas of cleared, lightly disturbed top soil for ground nesting species.

 - Creation of treatment exclusion zones within the pilot project area for research into the effectiveness of the pilot treatments.

 - Pre- and post-treatment species surveys to provide indications of the effectiveness of treatments.

 Our first two years of research have resulted in valuable data on the effectiveness and costs of different treatments and have piqued the interest of our partners in the academic community.

 Using our preliminary results we have been providing planning and installation assistance to other forest landowners interested improving pollinator habitat on their properties as well, including education institutions and non-profit land trusts.